 Looking at the intense UV light for extended periods of time without a dark-shaded filter plate can cause a painful condition known as welders’ eye or arc eye.
-Symptoms of arc eye may include persistent eye irritation, mild pressure to intense pain in the eyes, sensitivity to light, and blood shot eyes.
-These symptoms often manifest several hours after the exposure and can be long lasting.
+Symptoms of arc eye may include persistent eye irritation, mild pressure to intense pain in the eyes, sensitivity to light, and bloodshot eyes.
+These symptoms often manifest several hours after the exposure and can be long-lasting.
 Cataracts and loss of vision may result from long-term exposure.

-Fire and Explosions Caused By Welding
+Fire And Explosions Caused By Welding

 Negligence is often the main cause of fires and explosions caused by welding.
 While the welding arc generates extremely high temperatures, it does not pose a threat of fire or explosion by itself.
-These accidents typically occur only when there’s are other flammable materials and hazards laying about the welding area.
+These accidents typically occur only when there are other flammable materials and hazards laying about the welding area.

-When the welding arc comes in contact with the material to be welded, it creates a stream of fiery sparks and spatter.
+When the welding arc comes in contact with the material to be welded, it creates a stream of fiery sparks and spatters.
 These can reach a distance of up to 35 feet away.
 If there are no flammable materials around, they’ll just fall to the ground and disintegrate within seconds.
 However, if the sparks come in contact with any flammable material, they can ignite a fire.
-If they come in contact with an explosive material, it could result in an explosion.
+If they come in contact with explosive material, it could result in an explosion.

 Flammable and explosive materials being solids, liquids, or gases.

 Electrocution and electric shock are ever-present hazards of the welding profession.
 Damaged welding leads that are no longer able to contain the electrical circuit is the most common cause of electric shock while welding.
 Faulty connections, missing insulators and faulty cables add to the risks.